nimakam/universal-identity/docs/README.md

-Introducing the **solution** to a large-scale **problem** some may not even realize exists.
+Introducing **Universal identity protocol** as the **solution** to a large-scale **problem** some may not even realize exists.

-## 🤔 Problem: **Digital identity fragmentation**
+## Problem: **Digital identity fragmentation**

-- 🙍‍♀️🧩 **Broken consumer experiences**
+- 🙍‍♀️ **Broken consumer experiences**
   - *️⃣ Managing so many passwords.
   - 🦸‍♀️ Privacy issues and personal data management.
   - 🤦‍♀️ Friction and limitations across services, devices, ecosystems and use-cases.
-- 🏢🙍‍♀️✅ **Customer verification challenges** - Multi-billion dollar Identity Access Management (IAM) and Identity Verification industries address the need in an inefficient way.
+- ✅ **Customer verification challenges** - Multi-billion dollar Identity Access Management (IAM) and Identity Verification industries address the need in an inefficient way.
-- 📱🧪 **Innovation roadblocks** - Fragmented identity silos, each controlled by a large player, adds significant friction to adoption of innovative new services.
+- 🧪 **Innovation roadblocks** - Fragmented identity silos, each controlled by a large player, adds significant friction to adoption of innovative new services.
-- 🏢🧩 **Broken business models** - Allows certain players to lock consumers and businesses in, such that innovative business models cannot emerge, preventing others from capture any of their own value.
+- 🏢 **Broken business models** - Allows certain players to lock consumers and businesses in, such that innovative business models cannot emerge, preventing others from capture any of their own value.

-## 🙌 Solution: **Universal identity protocol**
+## Solution: **Universal identity protocol**

 - 🤳 **Self-sovereign** - Controlled by the ID owners.
 - 📜 **Standards-based** - Based on a ubiquitous  common logical structure.